x213212/RubikCuber/README.md

 ![](https://i.imgur.com/lYRJPHS.png)

 level:high

-# How to use Call method like Ninja?
         Cross(0, 5, 1, 7, 1, 1, 0, 5);
         Cross(1, 5, 3, 5, 5, 5, 5, 1);
         Cross(2, 5, 1, 7, 7, 7, 1, 4);